Jeremy Burton Sells 156,786 Shares of Snowflake Inc. (NYSE:SNOW) Stock

-Snowflake (NYSE:SNOW) last released its earnings results on Tuesday, March 2nd.
-The company reported ($0.70) earnings per share for the quarter, missing analysts’ consensus estimates of ($0.17) by ($0.53).
+Snowflake (NYSE:SNOW) last announced its quarterly earnings data on Tuesday, March 2nd.
+The company reported ($0.70) EPS for the quarter, missing the consensus estimate of ($0.17) by ($0.53).
 The business had revenue of $190.50 million during the quarter, compared to analyst estimates of $178.64 million.
-The business’s revenue for the quarter was up 117.2% on a year-over-year basis.
-As a group, equities analysts forecast that Snowflake Inc. will post -1.77 earnings per share for the current fiscal year.
+The firm’s revenue for the quarter was up 117.2% on a year-over-year basis.
+As a group, analysts expect that Snowflake Inc. will post -1.77 earnings per share for the current year.

-Several research firms have recently issued reports on SNOW.
-Smith Barney Citigroup lifted their price target on Snowflake from $300.00 to $325.00 in a research report on Wednesday, January 13th.
-The Goldman Sachs Group restated a “neutral” rating and set a $270.00 price target (down from $310.00) on shares of Snowflake in a research note on Thursday, March 4th.
+SNOW has been the subject of several research reports.
+Deutsche Bank Aktiengesellschaft raised Snowflake from a “hold” rating to a “buy” rating and upped their target price for the stock from $270.00 to $300.00 in a research note on Wednesday, March 10th.
+Barclays reduced their target price on shares of Snowflake from $295.00 to $270.00 and set an “equal weight” rating on the stock in a report on Wednesday, March 10th.
+The Goldman Sachs Group reissued a “neutral” rating and issued a $270.00 price target (down from $310.00) on shares of Snowflake in a research note on Thursday, March 4th.
 They noted that the move was a valuation call.
-Citigroup Inc. 3% Minimum Coupon Principal Protected Based Upon Russell boosted their price objective on Snowflake from $300.00 to $325.00 in a research note on Wednesday, January 13th.
-Barclays cut their price objective on Snowflake from $295.00 to $270.00 and set an “equal weight” rating for the company in a research note on Wednesday, March 10th.
-Finally, Rosenblatt Securities initiated coverage on Snowflake in a research note on Tuesday, January 19th.
-They issued a “neutral” rating and a $285.00 price target for the company.
-Two analysts have rated the stock with a sell rating, fifteen have assigned a hold rating and ten have given a buy rating to the company.
-The stock currently has an average rating of “Hold” and an average target price of $287.59.
+Citigroup reduced their price objective on Snowflake from $325.00 to $295.00 and set a “neutral” rating on the stock in a research note on Wednesday, March 10th.
+Finally, Rosenblatt Securities assumed coverage on Snowflake in a report on Tuesday, January 19th.
+They issued a “neutral” rating and a $285.00 price objective on the stock.
+Two research analysts have rated the stock with a sell rating, fifteen have assigned a hold rating and ten have given a buy rating to the stock.
+The stock currently has a consensus rating of “Hold” and an average target price of $287.59.

 Snowflake Inc provides cloud-based data platform in the United States and internationally.
 The company's platform enables customers to consolidate data into a single source of truth to drive meaningful business insights, build data-driven applications, and share data.
 Its platform is used by various organizations of various sizes in a range of industries.